The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: The Fundamental Theorem of Algebra

 Summing over all sub-rectangles we conclude that $\cind{\partial\Gamma}{F} = 0$. \end{proof}

-\begin{Annotation} The construction of the chain $(S_0,\dots,S_n)$ in $\R[Y][X]$ decreases the degree in $X$ but usually increases the degree in $Y$.
-Of course, $S_n$ is some crude form of the resultant of $S_0$ and $S_1$; we are rather careless about these degrees here, and the usual approach to (sub)resultants would give better control.
-The crucial point in the proof, however, is that we can specialize $(S_0,\dots,S_n)$ in either $X$ or $Y$ and obtain a Sturm chain in the remaining variable, in the sense of Definition \ref{def:SturmChain}, by appealing to the algebraic criterion of Proposition \ref{prop:AlgebraicSturmCriterion}.
+\begin{Annotation} \textbf{(Resultant)} The construction of the chain $(S_0,S_1,\dots,S_n)$ in $\R[Y][X]$ carried out in the proof decreases the degree in $X$ but usually increases the degree in $Y$.
+The final term $S_n$ is a crude form of the resultant of $S_0$ and $S_1$.
+We are rather careless about degrees here, and the usual approach via (sub)resultants would give much better control (\sref{sub:SubresultantAlgorithm}).
+The crucial point in the proof, however, is that we can specialize $(S_0,S_1,\dots,S_n)$ in either $X$ or $Y$ and obtain a Sturm chain in the remaining variable, by appealing to Proposition \ref{prop:AlgebraicSturmCriterion}.
 For subresultants a similar double specialization argument is less obvious and deserves further study. \end{Annotation}